raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 Once this is created the token to be used for authentication is `07401b.f395accd246ae52d`

+`
+<token ID>.<token secret>
+`

 Reference: https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/#bootstrap-token-secret-format

-## Step 2 Authorize workers(kubelets) to create CSR
+## Step 2 Authorize workers(kubelets) to create CSR (i.e. you could think of like allow bootstrap token to create CSR)

-Next we associate the group we created before to the system:node-bootstrapper ClusterRole.
+Next we associate the group we created before (`(system:bootstrappers)` is used in this case instead of the NEW `(system:bootstrappers:worker)`) to the system:node-bootstrapper ClusterRole.
 This ClusterRole gives the group enough permissions to bootstrap the kubelet

 ```
-kubectl create clusterrolebinding create-csrs-for-bootstrapping --clusterrole=system:node-bootstrapper --group=system:bootstrappers
+master-1 $ kubectl create clusterrolebinding create-csrs-for-bootstrapping --clusterrole=system:node-bootstrapper --group=system:bootstrappers

 --------------- OR ---------------

-cat > csrs-for-bootstrapping.yaml <<EOF
+master-1 $ cat > csrs-for-bootstrapping.yaml <<EOF
 # enable bootstrapping nodes to create CSR
 kind: ClusterRoleBinding
 apiVersion: rbac.authorization.k8s.io/v1